it-can/fuelphp-queue/readme.md

 Run migrations from the command line:

 ```
-php oil r migrate --all
+php oil refine migrate --all
 ```

 Now try on the command line: